GrantBirki/tgct/content/posts/tgct/index.md

 During these first two weeks, I also got a call from Dr. Vidal to check-in on me and go over the surgery results and the biopsy.

 Overall, the surgery was incredibly successful.
-She was able to shave down the bone causing my hip impingment, fix the labral tear, and fully remove the mass.
-Fortunately, the mass had very clear boundries an she was able to "pluck" it out in one piece.
+She was able to shave down the bone causing my hip impingement, fix the labral tear, and fully remove the mass.
+Fortunately, the mass had very clear boundaries an she was able to "pluck" it out in one piece.
 She then cauterized the area it was attached to to prevent any future growth.
 The mass was sent to pathology and the results came back as expected.
 I did indeed have TGCT (PVNS) in the nodular form.
 All things considered, this was actually great news.
 The mass was a benign tumor, it was fully removed, and it was removed in a way that would make it very unlikely to return.

 ![pathology-1](pathology-1.png)
 ![pathology-2](pathology-2.png)